US Suspects Listening Devices in Washington - Slashdot

 The Own Goal, if you will (Score:1)

 So agencies actually communicate with DHS?
-(Score:4, Interesting)
+(Score:5, Interesting)

 This is the original statement on which conjectures are based on: